 The Core of the War

-Civil War Wagon Train Boss Mahlon “Skinner” Tubbs
+Civil War Wagon Train Boss Mahlon “Muley” Tubbs

 When General Sherman marched from “Atlanta to the Sea,” he was accompanied by 36,000 mules, 32,000 horses (artillery, cavalry and ambulance) and 4,500 private horses (officers, chaplains, etc.).
 This is an amazing total of 72,500 equines, 6,300 supply wagons and 900 ambulances.
 And…don’t forget the 60,000 soldiers plus free roaming cattle, pigs, sheep and chickens that also went along as food.
 This created a supply line stretching over 35 miles.